n8webdev/wpalpha/roadmap.md

     * note: Google Analytics by MonsterInsigths is an option.

 # Blog Style
     ## Modify Home Page and Import Sample
     * Download Theme Unit Test xml;
     * Copy file to prject root folder;
     * On the admin panel, click on Tools/Import;
     * Import WordPress and run it;
     * Upload and Import theme-unit-test.xml;
     * Check Download and import file attachments box and hit submit.

     ## Display most recent posts on the front page
     * Go to Settings/Reading;
     * Set Front page displays to latest posts and adjust the amount of posts;
     * In case any post is too long, add the 'readmore' to the post itself by editing it.

     ## Changing the Theme
     * Go to Appearance/Themes and select a new one;
     * Create 3 new Posts and add a feature image (right column) to each;
     * Create a new Category (Photographs);
     * Using 'Quick Edit' categorize these new posts;
     * Unable 'sticky' for sticy post;
     * Add lorem ipsum text to the posts;
     * Take care of featured image's ratio if needed;
     * Go to media, choose an image and edit it accordingly;

     ## Customizing the theme's appearance
     * Go to Appearance/customize;
     * Select 'Featured content', choose a layout and a tag name;
     * Go to each post and add the tag name for the featured content.

     ## Create a Portfolio
     * Select a page and go to 'Edit';
     * Select Add Media then Create Gallery;
     * Select the images;
     * Adjust Gallery settings.

     ## Category Navigation (taxonomy)
     * Go to customize/widgets;
     * Add a widget => category;
     * Empty categories won't be shown.

     ## Tag Navigation
     * Go to customize/tags;
     * Create or Edit a tag;
     * Go to any post and add one or more tags to it (right column);
     * Customize/widgets will allow the 'Tag Cloud' to be added.

+# Site Migration
+    ## Plugin Oriented
+    ### Backup
+    * Install All-In-One WP Migration plugin;
+    * Export Project using the plugin;
+    * Save the backup somewhere.

+    ### New Project
+    * Create a new project following standard step-by-step guide;
+    * Initialize project;
+    * Install All-In-One WP Migration plugin;
+    * Import backup;
+    * Save permalink settings twice;
+    * Test website.

+    ## Manual Approach
+    ### New Project
+    * Create a new folder and keep it empty;
+    * Copy all the files from the project to be migrated directly to the newly created folder for New Project;

+    ### Database
+    * Create a new database;
+    * Export data from original project;
+    * Save it somewhere;
+    * Import the .sql file to New Project's database;
+    * Edit wp-options by changing the site url;
+    * Edit wp-config to connect to the New Project's database;

+    ### Check Database
+    * Access the database and go to search;
+    * Look for the url of the old project => %<old-project> (the exact phrase in all the tables);
+    * Edit manually in case of just a few matches;
+    * IF there are a lot of matches install and use 'Search and replace' plugin;

+    ## Staging Development
+    ### Hosting Services
+    * Create a new installation exactly alike the project to be hosted;
+    * Upload the backup and use the hosting server's staging feature to do it.

+    ### Local Staging
+    * Create a Local New Project;
+    * Export the project's backup;
+    * Extract it to the just created local folder;
+    * Do all the editing needed, then upload the project to the live server.

+    ## Changing theme and updating live site
+    ### Hands-on
+    * Export live site backup;
+    * Download new theme (wordpress.com/themes/affinity);
+    * Create a new project and upload the theme (.zip);
+    * Increase upload capacity if needed:
+        ** Open HTACCESS file;
+        ** Add the line: php_value upload_max_filesize 8M.
+    * Change whatever it is then exort the project's file;
+    * Upload the new project to the live environment.
+    * note: this will overwrite the live database.
+Therefore, this is NOT the best approach for blog-like pages.